-As Muslims, we should consider it our duty to think about other people’s welfare, rather than only be concerned about ourselves.
-The Messenger of Allah (saw) said: “None of you truly believes until he loves for himself what he loves for others.”
+As Muslims, we should consider it our duty to think about other people’s welfare.
+The Messenger of Allah (saw) said: "None of you truly believes until he loves for himself what he loves for others.'
 [Bukhari, Muslim]

 Abd Allah ibn Salam (Ra) reports that Prophet Muhammad (saw) said, “O people!
 Spread the salams, feed others, maintain family ties, and pray at night when others sleep and you will enter Heaven safely.”
 [Tirmidhi, Hakim]